gitopsiq/terraform-provider-azureipam/README.md

     New-Item -Path $ipamFolderPath -ItemType Directory }

-# Step 6: Write the token and API endpoint to ~/.ipam/.token
+# Step 6: Write the token and API endpoint to ~/.ipam/.token so that we can easly load it in bash
 $tokenFilePath = "$ipamFolderPath/.token"
 $tokenContent = @"
 AZURE_IPAM_TOKEN=$accessToken